PacktPublishing/Hands-on-Serverless-Computing-with-Google-Cloud/README.md

 # Hands On Serverless Computing with Google Cloud Platform
 Hands-on Serverless Computing with Google Cloud Platform, published by Packt

-In this repository, there are the assets associated with [Hands On Serverless on Google Cloud Platform (GCP)](TBC).
+In this repository, there are the assets associated with [Hands On Serverless Computing with Google Cloud Platform (GCP)](TBC).

 ## Getting Started